AnushaBhavanam/Item_Catalog/README.md

-# Item_Catalog
+# Item Catalog Web App
+By ANUSHA BHAVANAM
-This web app is a project for the Udacity.
+This web app is a project for the Udacity [FSND Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).